webfansplz/vite-plugin-vue-inspector/README.md

   /**
    * append an import to the module id ending with `appendTo` instead of adding a script into body
-   * useful for frameworks that do not support trannsformIndexHtml hook (e.g. Nuxt3) *
+   * useful for frameworks that do not support transformIndexHtml hook (e.g. Nuxt3) *
    * WARNING: only set this if you know exactly what it does.
    */